 - The interaction of beverage group and age was significant only for percentage body fat (P<0.01).
 Although all groups showed increases in percentage body fat from age five to 15 years, smaller increases were noted for participants consuming at least two servings of sweetened beverage at age five years because of their significantly higher percentage body fat at age five years.
 The initial differences between beverage groups in percentage body fat persist to age 15 years, which indicates that girls drinking at least two servings of a sweetened beverage at age five years had higher scores for percentage body fat from age five to 15 years compared with girls with lower sweetened beverage intakes.

-- Girls drinking at least two servings of sweetened beverage at age five years had higher body mass index-for-age percentiles from age five to 15 years, higher scores for waist circumference and were more likely to be overweight from aged seven to 15 years compared with girls with lower sweetened beverage intakes.
+- Girls drinking at least two servings of sweetened beverage at age five years had higher BMI-for-age percentiles from age five to 15 years, higher scores for waist circumference and were more likely to be overweight from aged seven to 15 years compared with girls with lower sweetened beverage intakes.

 Table 4.
 Percentage Body Fat, Waist Circumference, BMI-for-age Percentile and Percentage of Girls Aged Five to 15 years Classified as Being Overweight for Those Who Consumed Less than One, At Least One and Less Than Two, or At Least Two Servings Per Day of a Sweetened Beverage at Age Five Years1